WebAssembly/spec/document/core/appendix/properties.rst

 To relate the WebAssembly :ref:`type system <valid>` to its :ref:`execution semantics <exec>`, the :ref:`typing rules for instructions <valid-instr>` must be extended to :ref:`configurations <syntax-config>` :math:`S;T`, which relates the :ref:`store <syntax-store>` to execution :ref:`threads <syntax-thread>`.

-Threads may either be regular threads executing sequences of :ref:`instructions <syntax-instr>`, or module threads executing :ref:`module instructions <synax-moduleinstr>` that represent an ongoing module instantiation.
+Threads may either be regular threads executing sequences of :ref:`instructions <syntax-instr>`, or module threads executing :ref:`module instructions <syntax-moduleinstr>` that represent an ongoing module instantiation.
 Regular threads are classified by their :ref:`result type <syntax-resulttype>`.
 Module threads on the other hand have no result, not even an empty one.
 Consequently, threads and configurations are cumutavily classified by an *optional* result type, where :math:`\epsilon` classifies the thread as a module computation.